danriley11/Symbio/README.md

 2. Boundaries and edge-cases require testing and validation before moving on.
 It's easier to spend more time at the beginning than resolving bugs at the end
 > However this doesn't rule out learning how to resolve earlier bugs from later code.

+## Known Bugs
+Hands:
+9,9,T,6,6 vs 8,8,8,5,7
+results in Player1 Winning.
+HighCard compares the T to 8

 # Getting Started with Create React App